 As the agriculture teacher at the local high school, I taught several courses including small animal science, large animal science, agriscience, greenhouse management, plant and soil science and hydroculture.
 I also taught a few college classes including animal science, wildlife and conservation, natural resources management and agribusiness.
-During my time as an agriculture teacher, the program was able to purchase and start working in a greenhouse.
+During my time as an agriculture teacher, the program was able to purchase and start working in a large commercial scale greenhouse.
 I supervised students growing vegetable crops from seed in both soil and soilless environments.
+I learned how to grow crops using a hydropoincs and aquaponics system, which was new ground for me.
 I also supervised the students while they learned to grow flowers and landscaping plants in the greenhouse.

 I am currently working on completing my Master’s degree in Agriculture from the University of Tennessee.
 I expect to graduate with this degree in the spring of 2020.

-I live in West Tennessee with my husband, our son Forrest and our daughter Dallas.
-We live on a small 14 acre farm with meat chickens, egg chickens, a dairy cow, goats, two horses, a couple of farm dogs and three barn cats.
+I live in West Tennessee with my husband, our son Forrest, our daughter Dallas and soon to be third child.
+We live on a small 14 acre farm with meat chickens, turkeys, egg chickens, a Jersey cow, dwarf goats, two horses, a couple of farm dogs, honey bees and three barn cats.